Jeunese/jeunese.github.io/docs/overview.md

 ### Infrastructure and process (Docs-as-Code)

-With a [Docs-as-Code](/online-documentation?id=what-is-docs-as-code) approach to product documentation, content for a release is published only when a feature or update is available to the public (general availability, GA).
+With a [Docs-as-Code](/online-documentation?id=what-is-docs-as-code) approach to product documentation, content for a release is published only when a feature or update is available to customers.
 Features might also be published for private and public (technical) preview.

 A release typically includes one specific feature or a narrowly defined set of features, the scheduling of which is at the discretion of the PM.
 Candidates for product documentation include: